 Seeing Your Strategy in Your Numbers

-Because of the long investment cycle for software and recurring revenue models, ROIC may not be measurable until the business approaches scale.
+Because of the long investment cycle for software and recurring revenue models, ROIC may not be measurable until the business approaches to scale.
 This can take over a decade for most software businesses.

 5 Key Metrics to ‘See’ if Your Strategy is Working

 What are the key metrics you can look at now to ensure that in the end you achieve ‘superior performance’ and know if you do indeed have a tangible strategy that is visible in your numbers?

 There are five key metrics that will help you see if your strategy is paying off:

 The Lifetime Development Ratio is calculated by dividing ARR by all the money spent on development costs (including maintenance) over the life of the product.

 For a subscription software business model to eventually reach scale economics (i.e., generating a 15-20+% operating profit), the development costs need to settle in at around 20-30% of ARR while growth is high and 10-15% of ARR once close to scale.